The Complete Travel Guide to the Arctic

-The Explorer’s Guide to the Arctic contains everything you need to know on How to Visit the Arctic.
+The Complete Travel Guide to the Arctic contains everything you need to know on How to Visit the Arctic.
 This guide is full of information and tips to help you learn about the Arctic.
 The guide also covers the many options in getting to the Arctic to help you plan your trip.

 Guide Topic Summary

 Arctic Location and Landscape

 Climate and Sustainability

 The Arctic is a polar region comprised of the Arctic Ocean and surrounding seas, along with parts of Alaska, Canada (Baffin Island), Finland, Greenland, Iceland, Norway, Russia, Sweden, and smaller islands.
 Despite dangerously cold temperatures year round, nearly 4 million people live in the Arctic.
 For thousands of years indigenous people have inhabited the Arctic, fishing, hunting, farming, and collecting wild plants.
 Unlike the indigenous people, many travelers are not adapted for the extreme cold.
 Yet, the memorable location coupled with unique wildlife and natural resources attracts tourists, scientists, and those wishing to permanently reside in the Arctic from all over the world.